BEST STARTS FOR KIDS

-But with the rise of our more transparent global society we are aware, (for the first time) of those who have incredible levels of wealth.
+With the rise of our more transparent global society we are aware, (for the first time) of those who have incredible levels of wealth.
 And some of our children want that too.
 After all, doesn't everyone deserve to be a princess...

 But is it possible the seeds of discontent can be sown in our children early on.
 A child can 'buy the lie' social media spins, never realizing they have unrealistic expectations that are impossible to fulfill.

-And by not educating our children that others are equally important they can feel they're better than others.
+By not educating our children that others are equally important they can feel they're better than others.
 This results in disrespect and the associated behaviours that go with it: rudeness, bullying, etc.

 2. Talk about Privilege, About How Privileged We All Are and Develop a Dialogue about Gratitude.